rbmarliere/virtme-ng/README.md

    command line.

- - Systemd support (`--systemd`) is still experimental, be aware that you might also need `--user root`, or if you're using your own / as ROOTFS, you need to run vng itself as root.
+ - Systemd support (`--systemd`) is still experimental, be aware that you might also need `--user root`, or if you're using your own `/` as ROOTFS, you need to run vng itself as root.
 If something does not work for you, you might need to mask some services.
-You can see the ones that are masked by default in the `cfg/virtme-ng.conf` file, which can be customized (refer to the "Default options" section).
+You can see the ones that are masked by default in the CONF_DEFAULT definition, which can be customized via configuration file (refer to the "Default options" section).

  - Running virtme-ng instances inside docker: in case of failures/issues, especially with stdin/stdout/stderr redirections, make sure that you have